ysmood/jdb/readme.md

 This project aims to create a flexible database that won't try to create any weird syntax or rules.
 Just few APIs will make everything work smoothly.
 It is an append-only in-memory database.
-It uses json to decrease javascript code commands.
+It uses json to decrease javascript commands.

 # Features